tenancy/tenancy/dead-mans-switch.md

 In order to transfer ownership the following requirements have to be met:

-1. Inactivity of the current Owner for at least three months, based on:
+1. Inactivity of the Owner for at least three months, based on:
   - GitHub activity.
   - Chat activity.
   - Forum activity.